smlacava/Athena/README.md

 </p>

 The *pipeline* provided by *ATHENA* can be subdivided in 3 main steps:
-1) The **measure extraction**: in this step the  user can choose the measure to extract and its parameters as sampling frequency, cut frequencies to define the studied frequency bands, the number of epochs and the time window of each one and the starting time and, finally, extract it
+1) **Feature Engineering**: in this step the  user can choose the measure to extract and its parameters as sampling frequency, cut frequencies to define the studied frequency bands, the number of epochs and the time window of each one and the starting time, extract it, and finally compute the temporal and spatial average of the measure values and subdivide the studied subjects in their group
-2) The **epochs averaging**: in this step the user can compute the averanging of the measure values of each epoch end subdivide the studied subjects in their group (patients or healthy controls)
+2) **Analysis**: in this step the user can choose the analysis to compute, between statistical and visual analysis, and their parameters
-3) The **analysis**: in this step,, the user can choose the analysis to compute and their parameters
+3) **Classification**: in this step the user can build a random forest, a decision tree or a multi-layer neural network classifier and its performance, allowing to change parameters and to study the discriminant capability of the extracted measures

 <p align="center">
   <img src="pipeline_extended.png" width="800" title="hover text">